martind69/ArduinoSlaveIO/README.md

 # Arduino I/O Extender
 This project solves the problem of task centralization.
 The effort of coding all tasks into a single project can be difficult.
 So let's think about decentralization networks!

-For modular programming we can use the Arduino I/O Extender.
-It works as a I2C slave device.
+For modular programming you can use the Arduino I/O Extender.
+It acts as an I2C slave on an ATMega328P target.

 # Features
 Performing tasks in a decentralized way.